-Kem School 2025 + Anka Herbut, Ania Nowak, Eve Stainton, softchaos + OPEN CALL
+Kem School 2025 + Ania Nowak, Eve Stainton, softchaos + OPEN CALL

 Open Programme 2 - 5.09

 We’re moving forward with Kem School 2025!
 This year we’ve departed from working with one group throughout the year and made our whole programme available to the public.
 As part of our September programme we’re hosting a series of experimental formats, exploring the themes we find most urgent during this edition of Kem School - choreographies of protest, public space and anti-fascist art practices.
-Bringing us together to think about these we will have:
+Bringing us together to think about these will be: Ania Nowak, softchaos & Eve Stainton.

-★ softchaos “Freaky Belladonnas: Permission, Risk and Movement in Electronic Music” - new iteration of of an ongoing performative lecture, 3.09 Jasna 10
+“Freaky Belladonnas: Permission, Risk and Movement in Electronic Music” by softchaos

 OPEN CALL for “Atmospheres of Suspense” - workshop and performance by Eve Stainton